fkirc/secure-zip-notes/README.md

 - Uses hardware-protected storage to avoid retyping the master password every time.
 - Open Source: Fetch this app from github if you do not trust us.

+Our top priority is not only security and privacy, but also long-term stability.
+We take the responsiblity to retain your data seriously.
+Secure Zip Notes guarantees that you can easily decrypt your data in 50 years even if DiTronic Apps ceases to exist.

 This app only supports text notes.
 If you are seeking advanced features like auto-fill passwords, then we recommend an app like Keepass2Android.